hhertout/zookoo-stm/web/docs/quick-start/get-the-data.md

 1. Go to **Explore**.
 2. Select the **Prometheus** data source.
-3. You can review all the metrics collected by ZookooZookoo by filtering with prefix.
+3. You can review all the metrics collected by Zookoo by filtering with prefix.
 By default, all the metrics have the prefix is **`probe_`**.